-Workers compensation insurance protects New York businesses by covering medical expenses and lost wages if an employee is injured or becomes ill due to their job.
+How to obtain the best workers’ compensation insurance in New York?
+Workers’ compensation insurance protects New York businesses by covering medical expenses and lost wages if an employee is injured or becomes ill due to their job.
 It also provides employer liability coverage if the business is sued over a workplace injury.
+This coverage is not optional in New York—it’s required by law for most businesses with employees, whether they’re full-time, part-time, or family members.

-Who needs workers comp in New York?
+Who needs workers’ Compensation in New York?

 Nearly all employers in New York must carry workers’ compensation insurance, including: